- What We Do

 Food Security Situation

-More than two-thirds of the population of about six million lives below the poverty line, particularly in the Eastern and Northern regions.
-Malnutrition ranks among the world’s highest, with acute malnutrition at or above emergency levels of 15 percent among children under five years old.
+More than two thirds of the population of about six million lives below the poverty line, particularly in the Eastern and Northern regions.
+High poverty rates, deforestation, low education levels and insufficient sanitation continue to threaten Sierra Leone’s food security.

 Food Assistance Programs

-The Office of Food for Peace (FFP) supports activities that target approximately 405,049 food-insecure Sierra Leoneans in the Bombali, Kailahun, Koinadugu, and Tonkolili districts.
+The Office of Food for Peace (FFP) targets approximately 453,665 food-insecure Sierra Leoneans in the Bombali, Kailahun, Koinadugu, and Tonkolili districts.

 Food for Peace Contributions